jeff4/bionotes.github.io/_business/startups-v-incumbents.md

 ## 27 March 2024
 * Interesting [Harper's article](https://web.archive.org/web/20240327152111/https://harpers.org/archive/2024/03/the-pentagons-silicon-valley-problem-andrew-cockburn/) on defense industry, AI, and relationship with Silicon Valley.
 Goes back to usage of IBM System 360 in Vietnam War all the way to Hamas attacks October 7, 2023.
 [HN thread](https://news.ycombinator.com/item?id=39839789)

+## 23 April 2024
+* Meta released [Llama 3](https://techcrunch.com/2024/04/18/meta-releases-llama-3-claims-its-among-the-best-open-models-available/) and is using it to power the [Facebook AI chatbo](https://techcrunch.com/2024/04/18/meta-adds-its-ai-chatbot-powered-by-llama-3-to-the-search-bar-across-its-apps/) to all it's apps.
+* Microsoft released the next version of it's lightweight Phi model that can run on phones.
+[Verge article](https://www.theverge.com/2024/4/23/24137534/microsoft-phi-3-launch-small-ai-language-model), [HN thread](https://news.ycombinator.com/item?id=40127806)